marcelorodrigo/aws-certified-cloud-practitioner-exam/README.md

 # Accounts
 - AWS Organizations to organize organizational units and SCP (service control policies) to restrict accounts powers
 - AWS Control Tower to setup multi acccount environment according with best pratices
-- Config to record all resources configurations and compliance over time
+- AWS Config: enables you to continuously monitor, audit, and evaluate the configurations changes of your AWS resources.
 - CloudFormation to deploy stacks
 - CloudTrail to record API calls made within your account